infor-design/enterprise/src/components/form/readme.md

 ---
 title: Form Functionality
+description: > Displays a set of inputs related to a single data object.
+A user can select or input values, and submit as a set.
+Best for entering or editing information for a single object.

-description: The forms plugins are a set of form related utilities and functionality contained in `forms.js`.
+The forms plugins are a set of form related utilities and functionality contained in `forms.js`.
 This page outlines the functionality contained in that plugin and shows some from related examples for layout from other areas.
 demo:
   embedded:
   - name: Form Inputs in the Responsive Grid